We are uncertain whether wearing masks or N95/P2 respirators helps to slow the spread of respiratory viruses based on the studies we assessed.

 Medical or surgical masks

-Following a hand hygiene programme may reduce the number of people who catch a respiratory or flu-like illness, or have confirmed flu, compared with people not following such a programme (16 studies; 61,372 people).
+Following a hand hygiene programme may reduce the number of people who catch a respiratory or flu-like illness, or have confirmed flu, compared with people not following such a programme (19 studies; 71,210 people), although this effect was not confirmed as statistically significant reduction when ILI and laboratory-confirmed ILI were analysed separately.
 Few studies measured unwanted effects; skin irritation in people using hand sanitiser was mentioned.

-There is a need for large, well-designed RCTs addressing the effectiveness of many of these interventions in multiple settings and populations, especially in those most at risk of ARIs.
+There is a need for large, well-designed RCTs addressing the effectiveness of many of these interventions in multiple settings and populations, as well as the impact of adherence on effectiveness, especially in those most at risk of ARIs.

 Viral epidemics or pandemics of acute respiratory infections (ARIs) pose a global threat.
 Examples are influenza (H1N1) caused by the H1N1pdm09 virus in 2009, severe acute respiratory syndrome (SARS) in 2003, and coronavirus disease 2019 (COVID-19) caused by SARS-CoV-2 in 2019.
 Antiviral drugs and vaccines may be insufficient to prevent their spread.
-This is an update of a Cochrane Review published in 2007, 2009, 2010, and 2011.
-The evidence summarised in this review does not include results from studies from the current COVID-19 pandemic.
+This is an update of a Cochrane Review last published in 2020.
+We include results from studies from the current COVID-19 pandemic.

 To assess the effectiveness of physical interventions to interrupt or reduce the spread of acute respiratory viruses.

-We included randomised controlled trials (RCTs) and cluster-RCTs of trials investigating physical interventions (screening at entry ports, isolation, quarantine, physical distancing, personal protection, hand hygiene, face masks, and gargling) to prevent respiratory virus transmission.
-In previous versions of this review we also included observational studies.
-However, for this update, there were sufficient RCTs to address our study aims.
+We included randomised controlled trials (RCTs) and cluster-RCTs investigating physical interventions (screening at entry ports, isolation, quarantine, physical distancing, personal protection, hand hygiene, face masks, glasses, and gargling) to prevent respiratory virus transmission.

-Many studies were conducted during non-epidemic influenza periods, but several studies were conducted during the global H1N1 influenza pandemic in 2009, and others in epidemic influenza seasons up to 2016.
-Thus, studies were conducted in the context of lower respiratory viral circulation and transmission compared to COVID-19.
+Many studies were conducted during non-epidemic influenza periods.
+Several were conducted during the 2009 H1N1 influenza pandemic, and others in epidemic influenza seasons up to 2016.
+Therefore, many studies were conducted in the context of lower respiratory viral circulation and transmission compared to COVID-19.
 The included studies were conducted in heterogeneous settings, ranging from suburban schools to hospital wards in high-income countries; crowded inner city settings in low-income countries; and an immigrant neighbourhood in a high-income country.
-Compliance with interventions was low in many studies.
+Adherence with interventions was low in many studies.

 The risk of bias for the RCTs and cluster-RCTs was mostly high or unclear.